NatalieC001/dragonDump/Quest_Machine_Dragon_Brain_Docs.md

     end

     %% Sensor Reporting
-    BV -- "I have 10% health left!" --> IDB
+    BV -- Invokes event: OnHealthThreshold(10) --> IDB
-    BV -- "I am frozen!" --> IDB
+    BV -- Invokes event: OnStatusApplied(Frozen) --> IDB
-    ABM -- "I am tethered to a rock!" --> IDB
+    ABM -- Invokes event: OnTetherAttached(AnchorData) --> IDB

     %% Brain Orchestration Commands
-    IDB -- "Flee to the escape spline!" --> ABM
-    IDB -- "Swoop at the player!" --> ABM
+    IDB -- Calls method: RequestSplineEvasion() --> ABM IDB -- Calls method: RequestFreestyleIntent(Swoop) --> ABM
 ```

-### The Clean Responsibilities & Information Flow
+### Technical Responsibilities & Data Flow

-To understand why the Brain must talk to the other two classes, we can look at a concrete example of how they communicate.
+To eliminate ambiguity, here is exactly what each script does and how data passes between them.

-#### 1. The Body Statistics (Replacing `BossCreature` with `BossVitals`)
+#### 1. The Body Statistics (`BossVitals`)
-- **Role:** It acts purely as a sensor and container for numbers (Health, Stamina, Status Effects).
+- **Role:** A data container for floats (Health, Stamina) and enums (Status Effects).
-- **What it does:** It takes damage, and when a threshold is crossed, it notifies the Brain.
-It makes absolutely no decisions on its own.
+- **What it does:** It runs the math when damage is taken.
+When a value crosses a specific threshold (e.g., Stamina drops to 0), it invokes a C# event.
+It contains zero logic for deciding how the boss should react to that damage.
 - **Example Flow:**
-  - Player shoots the dragon with an Ice Arrow.
+  - Player shoots an Ice Arrow.
-  - Body Statistics calculates the damage and updates its internal status to "Frozen".
+  - `BossVitals` subtracts the float value and sets the status to `Frozen`.
-  - Body Statistics tells the Brain: *"Hey, I just took massive damage and I am currently frozen."*
+  - `BossVitals` fires an event: `OnFrozenStatusApplied()`.

-#### 2. The Movement Logic (Refactoring `AirborneBossMovement` into a `BossMotor`)
+#### 2. The Movement Logic (`BossMotor`)
-- **Role:** It purely handles physical locomotion.
-It knows *how* to move through the environment, but lacks the *reason* to move.
-- **What it does:** It knows the math to perform freestyle flight, transition onto escape splines, or swoop.
-It simply waits for orders and executes them.
-It also acts as a spatial sensor, reporting when environmental changes happen.
+- **Role:** A script that manipulates `transform.position` and `transform.rotation`.
+- **What it does:** It contains the mathematical formulas required to move the object.
+It calculates how to orbit a spline, how to lerp towards a target (freestyle), and how to calculate a vector moving away from the player.
+It does not decide *when* to execute these formulas.
+It relies entirely on the Central Brain to call its public methods and provide the target destination.
 - **Example Flow:**
-  - The player successfully attaches a tether to the dragon.
+  - The player successfully attaches a tether to the boss.
-  - The Movement Logic tells the Brain: *"Hey, I have been tethered to a rock!"*
+  - `BossMotor` detects the physics collision and fires an event: `OnTetherAttached()`.
+  - It then waits at its current position until a method is called.

-#### 3. The Brain (The Central Orchestrator: `IDragonBrain`)
+#### 3. The Central Brain (`IDragonBrain` & `QuestMachineDragonBrain`)
-- **Role:** The entity's comprehension of the environment, the undisputed master of behavior, and the sole decision-maker.
-It holds the combat strategy (driven by the Quest Machine node graph).
+- **Role:** The script that connects the C# events to the Quest Machine node graph, and connects the Quest Machine outputs to the C# methods.
-- **What it does:** It receives the sensor data from the Body and Movement, evaluates that data against its current strategy, and orchestrates a response by commanding the Body and Movement.
+- **What it does:** It subscribes to the events fired by `BossVitals` and `BossMotor`.
+When an event fires, it updates the corresponding variable inside the Quest Machine's data structures.
+Quest Machine then evaluates its node conditions.
+If a condition is met, Quest Machine outputs an Action.
+The Brain script catches this Action and executes the corresponding public method on the Body or Movement scripts.
 - **Concrete Orchestration Example:**
-  - **Input from Body:** *"Hey, I am currently frozen and have 10% health left!"*
-  - **Brain's Internal Logic (Quest Machine Condition):** "If health < 25% AND status == frozen -> Enter Desperate Evasion State."
-  - **Brain's Orchestration (Output):** The Brain commands the Movement Logic: *"Execute an immediate escape to the nearest spline!"* The Brain also commands the Spawner: *"Spawn defensive minions!"*

-### How Quest Machine Plugs In

-With this architecture, the system is fully modular and easy to read.
-- The Body Statistics and Movement Logic act as the eyes, ears, and muscles.
-- The `QuestMachineDragonBrain` (which implements `IDragonBrain`) takes the reports (e.g., *"I'm frozen"*, *"I'm tethered"*) and feeds them directly into the Quest Machine graph as conditions.
-- The visual nodes in Quest Machine process these conditions, transition to the appropriate combat state, and send action commands back out to orchestrate the fight.

-This optimal solution guarantees that our naming makes intuitive sense, and our visual node graph remains the strict, decoupled master of the boss's behavior.
+  - **Event Received:** `BossVitals` fires `OnHealthThresholdReached(10)`.
+  - **Brain Processing:** The Brain script updates the `CurrentHealth` variable inside Quest Machine to `10`.
+  - **Quest Machine Evaluation:** A node condition reading `If CurrentHealth < 25` evaluates to true.
+The graph transitions to the "Desperate" node.
+  - **Action Dispatched:** The "Desperate" node fires an Action string to the Brain script.
+  - **Method Execution:** The Brain script receives the Action string, translates it, and calls `BossMotor.RequestSplineEvasion()`.

+### Summary

+By strictly separating these components, we guarantee that **all combat decisions are made inside the Quest Machine graph**.
+The Body and Movement scripts are reduced to dumb sensors (firing events) and dumb actuators (executing methods), leaving no gaps or inferred logic in the C# codebase.